serhatturkmen/serhatturkmen/README.md

 🎓 I'm currently studying Computer Technologies and Information Systems at Trakya University.

-🔭 I’m currently working on React Native, Python Flask and NodeJs
+🔭 I’m currently working on Ruby on Rails

-🌱 I’m currently learning Rails and React
+🌱 I’m currently learning React, React Native, Python Flask and NodeJs

 📫 How to reach me: https://www.linkedin.com/in/muhammed-serhat-t%C3%BCrkmen/